 Dr Tom MacFaul

 I grew up in Yorkshire.
 I took my BA in English at Pembroke College, Cambridge, and my D.Phil. at Merton College, Oxford.
 I have taught at various colleges in Oxford (including Oriel, Merton, Corpus Christi and St Catherine’s) for twenty years; I came to Teddy Hall as lecturer in English in 2014.
+I was elected as a Mitchell Early Career Teaching and Research Fellow in October 2019.

 My research interests extend from the Renaissance /early modern period to the Romantics.
 I am interested in the ways in which imaginative writers respond to ideological change and confusion, and in how literary art embodies structures of feeling which compensate for or attempt to transcend such ideological difficulties.
 My work has focussed a good deal on matters of gender, sexuality, and social class; I am also very interested in the problems of early modern religion and politics, and in ecocriticism and the history of science.